nzhang20/Causal-Discovery-on-Gut-Microbial-Data-for-Disease-Risk-Prediction/README.md

 - `python run.py graph`: Runs the causal discovery algorithms and generates results in the form of causal graphs.
 - `python run.py clean`: Removes all generated files (e.g., the clean dataset, plots, and graphs).

+Note: In order to run SparCC, you will need to clone the following repository, https://github.com/dlegor/SparCC.
+It must be located in the same directory that this repository (https://github.com/nzhang20/Causal-Discovery-on-Gut-Microbial-Data-for-Disease-Risk-Prediction) is located in.

 Asked ChatGPT

 but also add the other info in our  report pls